 We started with this classic set of Legos around age five.
 This perfect set allows open-ended play for ideas and creations to come to life.

-Block play opens so many doors to open-ended play.
+Building toys and block play opens so many doors to open-ended play.

 Blocks and building toys are the perfect starting place for your now and future toy needs.